Andreas Kronenberg: Biography

 From 1965 to 1969, Kronenberg worked as research assistant at the Frobenius-Institute in Frankfurt/Main, Germany.
 In 1969, he started writing his Habilitation under Eike Haberland at the University of Frankfurt/Main and published his thesis Logics and Life.
 Cultural Relevance of the Didinga and Logarim, Sudan in German in 1972.
 In this work, he applied the binary number system (logics) to the kinship structures (life) of the Didinga.
 He claimed that this system had already been used in ancient Egypt, and this led him to ask questions about the cultural origin of the mathematical nature of kinship structures along the Nile.
 In 1970, he became full professor at the Department of Social Anthropology in Frankfurt.
 In several of their publications, he and his wife published further studies in English or German based on their fieldwork in Sudan, notably on the Nyimang-Nuba, Jo Luo, Bongo and other peoples.
-Further, they translated and edited two volumes of folk tales of the Jo Luo and Nubian peoples in German.
+Further, they translated and edited two volumes of folk tales, one of the Jo Luo and the other one of Nubian peoples in German.

-Based on his professional contacts and emphasis on participant observation, he invited British and American social anthropologists, such as E. E. Evans-Pritchard, Godfrey Lienhardt and John F. M. Middleton for guest lectures at his department in the 1980s and '90s.
+Based on his professional contacts and emphasis on participant observation, Kronenberg invited British and American social anthropologists, such as E. E. Evans-Pritchard, Godfrey Lienhardt and John F. M. Middleton for guest lectures at his department in the 1980s and '90s.
 He retired from the university in 1993 and lived the rest of his life on the island of Corsica.